ritaturk/xenko-docs/manual/getting-started/scripting-in-xenko.md

 ## Using public properties

 Public properties are values, used by the script, that can be set from the Game Studio.
+This functionality allows to configure scripts with dynamic parameters from the Game studio.

 >**Note:** To ignore a public property in Xenko, add the ```[DataMemberIgnore]``` attribute to the property.